dotnet/AspNetCore.Docs/aspnet/fundamentals/startup.rst

 	- `The Startup class`_
 	- `The Configure method`_
 	- `The ConfigureServices method`_
+	- `Services Available in Startup`_

 The Startup class
 -----------------

-In ASP.NET 5, the ``Startup`` class provides the entry point for an application.
+In ASP.NET 5, the ``Startup`` class provides the entry point for an application, and is required for all applications.
 It's possible to have environment-specific startup classes and methods (see :doc:`environments`), but regardless, one ``Startup`` class will serve as the entry point for the application.
 ASP.NET searches the primary assembly for a class named ``Startup`` (in any namespace).
 You can specify a different assembly to search using the `Hosting:Application` configuration key.
 It doesn't matter whether the class is defined as ``public``; ASP.NET will still load it if it conforms to the naming convention.
 If there are multiple ``Startup`` classes, this will not trigger an exception.
 ASP.NET will select one based on its namespace (matching the project's root namespace first, otherwise using the class in the alphabetically first namespace).

 The ``Startup`` class can optionally accept dependencies in its constructor that are provided through :doc:`dependency injection <dependency-injection>`.
 Typically, the way an application will be configured is defined within its Startup class's constructor (see :doc:`configuration`).
 The Startup class must define a ``Configure`` method, and may optionally also define a ``ConfigureServices`` method, which will be called when the application is started.